mhaidarhanif/rewinds-legacy/README.md

 # Edit .env as you prefer
 ```

-Setup the environment variables here and Vercel if want to deploy there.
+> ⚠️ Make sure to setup the environment variables here, on Vercel, or on your preferred deployment target.
+Otherwise the app will break.

 If you don't need some of these, you can remove them in the `.env`, `app/utils/env.server.ts`, and all `getEnvServer()` function calls.

 Afterwards, run the Remix development server with the `dev` script.